-FRU removal for longer than 30 minutes will initiate a partner group shutdown.
+FRU removal for longer than 30 minutes will initiate a partner group shutdown

 If any field replaceable unit (FRU) is removed for an extended period of time, thermal complications might result.
-To prevent this, the Sun StorEdge T3 disk tray is designed so that an orderly shutdown occurs when a component is removed for longer than 30 minutes.
+To prevent this, the Sun StorEdge T3 array is designed so that an orderly shutdown occurs when a component is removed for longer than 30 minutes.
 Therefore, a replacement part must be immediately available before starting a FRU replacement procedure.
-You must replace a FRU that has been removed within 30 minutes or the disk tray, and all attached disk trays in that partner group, will shut down and power off.
+You must replace a FRU that has been removed within 30 minutes or the Sun StorEdge T3 array, and all attached Sun StorEdge T3 arrays in that partner group, will shut down and power off.